biaslab/biaslab-hugo/content/open-projects/msc-robust-drift-control.md

 {{< figure src="/img/proposals/robust_drift_control.png" title="State-of-the-art static event-based controller.
 Figure courtesy of ASML." class="center" height="100px" >}}

 ## Project positioning
-(raaja please update/confirm)
 This project is sponsored by ASML.
 You will be working in the Bayesian Intelligent Autonomous Systems lab ([BIASlab](https://biaslab.github.io{BIASlab)) at TU Eindhoven.
 BIASlab develops probabilistic models and inference algorithms for signal processing and control problems.
-This graduation project is a part of a larger research initiative towards AIF agents for robot locomotion.

 ### Supervision
 - Weekly progress meetings with Raaja Ganapathy Subramanian.
 - Periodic progress meetings with BIASlab researchers.
 - The student should prepare for meetings in advance, e.g. with slides or notebooks.
-- Developed software will be open source, accessible through [BIASlab's github](https://github.com/biaslab/) organization.
-It should be legible / usable for future students.

 ## Student task description
 TwinScan lithography systems are used at a very high-speed to produce integrated circuits which requires sub-nanometer accuracy and precision.
 However, during the operation the system drifts—after all its just a combination of metals and materials, causing a negative impact on both the (sub-)nanometer-scale positioning and getting plauged by different classes of uncertainties (like changes in boundary condition, operation sequence induced errors, etc).
 The current drift control is nothing more than a nominal exponential moving average.
 Clearly, this poses several challenging control problems mainly because